ccdschool/fsharpdaybyday/README.md

 ***

 This introductory training for F# is brought to you by the [Clean Code Developer School](http://ccd-school.de), Germany.
-We also founded the German [Clean Code Developer](http://clean-code-developer.de) community with [currently 4000+ members](http://xing.com/net/ccd) in 2009 and have been teaching principles and practices for clean coding and fluent software production since then.
+We also founded the German [Clean Code Developer](http://clean-code-developer.de) community with [currently 4000+ members](http://xing.com/net/ccd) in 2009 and have been teaching principles and practices for clean coding and fluent software production since then to many hundred developers.

 ![](images/ccd-school_logo.jpeg)